|Nutrition Facts (per serving)|

 Falooda is a popular dessert not only in Mumbai (Bombay) where it is thought to have originated but also in the rest of the country.
 This chilled drink-dessert is the perfect way to cool off in the summer heat.

 - 1/2 cup fine rice vermicelli

-- 1/2 cup pistachios, shells and skins removed
+- 1/2 cup almonds (blanched and skins removed)

-- 2 tsp sugar, ground to a fine powder
+- 2 teaspoon sugar (ground to a fine powder)

 - 2 scoops ice cream of your choice

-- Keep aside a few almonds and pistachios–about 6 to 8 each - and cut into thin slivers.
+Cut into thin slivers a few almonds and pistachios–about 6 to 8 each.
 Keep aside to use as a garnish later.

 Put the milk, powdered sugar, remaining pistachios, and almonds in a blender, and blend until smooth.
 Chill in the refrigerator.

 Put the basil seeds in a bowl and pour enough water over them to completely submerge.
 They will soon start to swell and look transparent with a small dot-like black center.
 Strain, and keep aside in a small bowl.

 To assemble the shahi falooda, frost two tall glasses.
 In each glass, put half the vermicelli and half the pre-soaked sabza (basil) seeds.
 Pour half the milk over them.

 Put just under half the rose syrup (keep a little for garnishing) in each glass, and mix well.
 Add a scoop of ice cream to this, and drizzle with some more rose syrup.